- 2023 Highlights #2

 I am Quentin McCoy.
 I am a 6’2 point guard in the class of 2024.
 I currently attend Lindblom Math & Science Academy, in Chicago, IL, and I play grassroots basketball for the Mac Irvin Fire, on the 17u EYBL circuit.

-This past season I started in all 33 games for my high school, varsity team, at the point guard position.
-We finished with a record of 19-14, while tying for 5th place, out of 10 teams, in the best conference in Chicago, which we were newcomers to this season.
+This past season I started in all 32 games for my high school, varsity team, at the point guard position.
+We finished with a record of 18-14, while tying for 5th place, out of 10 teams, in the best conference in Chicago.
+We also captured the first Regional Title for the school in over a decade.
+Individually I became a 1000 point scorer and was named All-City and All-State by various outlets

 As a young man, I take pride in having a high work ethic and taking every opportunity to better myself.
 I enjoy learning new things both on and off the court and am always on a constant hunt for new knowledge.